Jenny, Owner, LMT

 Raelynn believes that every person walks a different path in life and therefore has different massage needs.
 In her work, she strives to listen to each person carefully and work with him or her to find those needs and tailor each session accordingly, whether the needs are physical, mental, or emotional.
 She is capable of working deeply or very lightly, depending on individual situations.
 Her massages are relaxing, peaceful experiences, whether for injury treatment or stress relief, as she believes the body is better able to heal itself in a more relaxed state.

 Raelynn completed her massage training at Healing Hands School of Holistic Health in Escondido California in 2013, where she gained a solid foundation in anatomy and began to develop her unique, intuitive style.
 She initially had her own practice in California before moving back to the Pacific Northwest and obtaining her Oregon massage license in 2014.
 Since then she has gained valuable experience in both clinical and spa settings, developing a style that is deeply therapeutic yet highly relaxing.
 She uses a combination of deep tissue, myofascial release, trigger point therapy, shiatsu, sports and Swedish massage.
-She is also trained in hot stone massage, prenatal massage and will soon add cupping to her repertoire.
+She is also trained in hot stone massage, prenatal massage and cupping.

 Raelynn and her husband own a small plot of land in White Salmon have a dream of developing it into a large permaculture garden.
 So, when she’s not working with clients, Raelynn is likely out digging in the dirt, reading about permaculture, or hiking in the woods getting inspiration from the natural wonders all around us.